 In a previous post, I shared one of my children’s favorite television shows when they were little – the Disney Channel’s show Out of the Box.
 We all loved that show!
+(I still have the theme song in my head.)
 Encouraged to use their imaginations, my children were soon using everyday objects to create castles and boats and forts and tea parties…..you get the idea.
 My children were thinking outside of the box when it came to their play.

 Now don’t worry.
 We are not going to be researching imaginary ancestors or record sets!

-We are going to think “outside of the genealogy box”.
-I am going to encourage you to think beyond the standard genealogy research of census records, birth records, marriage records, etc.
+We are going to think “outside of the genealogy box” and consider unusual genealogy sources to find our ancestors.
+Let’s think beyond the standard genealogy research of census records, birth records, marriage records, etc.

-A lot more is out there for your research!
+Finding and using those “out of the box” genealogy sources will benefit your genealogy research.
 Don’t limit your success by only researching the traditional genealogy records.

-Below I am sharing some “out of the box” records that can be used in your genealogy research.
+Below I am sharing unusual or “out of the box” genealogy sources that can be used in your genealogy research.

 - Get to know your ancestor well – I mean very well! – in the traditional genealogy records.
 Were they in the military?
 Do you know their occupation?
-This will help you recognize your ancestor in the more unusual record sets.
+Who was important to them?
+Who appeared alongside them in the records?
+Having a good understanding of your ancestor in traditional records will help you recognize your ancestor in the more unusual record sets.

-- When you find an “out of the box” record set, learn about that unique and/or unusual record sets by reading the “About” sections on records before you begin your research.
+- When you find an “out of the box” record set, educate yourself on that unique and/or unusual record sets by reading the “About” sections on records before you begin your research.
 Find out exactly what a record set contains and how the records are organized.
 Also, learn about any idiosyncrasies about that particular record set.
 This will be a huge time saver as you research.

 - Headstones Provided for Deceased Union Civil War Veterans, 1861-1904 Contracts/cards for headstones provided for Union soldier graves by the government.